 'It’s only because of those supporters that we can do this, no matter how large or small a donation is.
 Without it we wouldn’t have been able to do everything we’ve achieved or be thinking about taking it further.’

 Sara, Highly Specialist Speech and Language Therapist at Evelina London

 The DVD, called Little Apples Sing and Sign Therapy Group, has been specially created by staff at Evelina London, thanks to donations.
 Through the fun and interactive method of song, it teaches children and their families to sign.

 If a child is unable to vocalise it can be extremely stressful and frustrating for them, as well as for their families.
 It might be that the child has developmental delays, or perhaps a degenerative disease that’s affecting their speech.
 It's also common when a child has airway difficulties that they may require a tracheostomy to help them breathe, which is a procedure that involves a tube being inserted through their neck.
 Unfortunately, this means that they cannot vocalise and signing becomes essential.

 The DVD idea stemmed from weekly therapy groups held on Mountain Ward called 'Little Apples Sing and Sign'.
 The signing is all put to live music with educational and practical lyrics.
 Heather, the music therapist, is an integral part of the group, ensuring that the signing can be done at appropriate speed.
-All learning is taught on a one-to-one basis but in a group environment.
+All signing is taught on a one-to-one basis, but within in a group environment.

 Development in hospital and at home